bbauska/W3Cx-4of5-thru-May-2024/README.md

 video is going on and I can listen to events like 'cuenter' and 'cueexit'.

 Each time a new cue is entered, we will display it here, and each time it is exited, we will display it here.

 We saw that we can display them in sync with the video now.
 Each time a cue is reached, it means that the current time entered a new time segment defined by the starting and ending time of a cue.

 Let's have a look again at one of the VTT files.

 Each cue holds a start time and a end time so when the time enters the 15th second, we've got a cueenter event and we can get this content and show it on the HTML page.

 When we go out of this time period, when we go further than 18 seconds, we exit this cue and we enter this cue.

 How are these events handled in the JavaScript code?
 Everything is done in the readContent method that we saw earlier.

 This time instead of iterating on different cues of the TextTrack, we will just, for each cue individualy, we will iterate on the cues and add a listener on that cue, an exist listener and an enter listener.

 So what do we do?
 We iterate in the cues called addCueListenners for the current cue.

-This method, addCueListeners, it will define two listeners: the cue enter listener and the cue exit event listener.
+This method, <b>addCueListeners</b>, it will define two listeners: the cue enter listener and the cue exit event listener.

 On the cue enter listener we just create a string "entered cue id=" and "text=" that will correspond to the text displayed when a cue is just reached.

 We display the id and we display the text.

 The same thing is done when we exit.

 When we exit, we just display the id "exited cue id=".
 This is how we can have individual enter and exit listeners for each cue.

 It will enable us to highlight the current cue in a transcript while the video is playing.
-The only problem is that as of December 2015,

-FireFox still does not recognize these sorts of listeners.
+The only problem is that as of December 2015, FireFox still does not recognize these sorts of listeners.

 The implementation is not done yet, so you can use a fallback.
 You can use a listener on the track that will listen to the 'cuechange' event.

 If I just comment the function addCueListeners and I uncomment this piece of code that has a cueChange listener on the track itself, then instead of knowing that we entered of exited and individual cue, we can